homnath/meshing_with_cubit/README.md

-# meshing_with_trelis
+# meshing_with_cubit
-This is a tutorial on how to mesh 3D models for SPECFEM3D using Trelis/Cubit.
+This is a tutorial on how to mesh 3D models for SPECFEM3D using Cubit.
 # Developer
 Hom Nath Gharti